vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-Hair-tuft, sacred thread etc. which are prescribed for Brahmins and the other two estates, do not make a man a Brahmin Nor do they demonstrate that a man is a Brahmin, for we see them worn illegally by blackguards, outcastes and the like.
-Therefore, the sole criterion by which we can tell whether a man

-11
-is indeed a Brahmin is acceptance of undisputed expressions by older persons, which give us irrefutable proof.
-Nor do ordinary people, use without hesitation the term Brahmin to describe Bhāgavatas.
-There is also a distinct difference in the two appellations: here Brahmins, there Bhāgavatas.
-15\.
-OBJECTION:
-ווי
-The people do not use the word Brahmin' to refer to Bhāgavatas.
-The reference is only difference as this much Brahmins and this much Bhāgavatas.
-Be that as it may, still, the appellations Satvata, Bhāgavata etc. are also used to name Brahmins, by some sort of transference of properties, just as the word parivrajaka is used to designate a Brahmin20.
-REFUTATION: The argument is false.
-Persons of certain inferior castes are commonly referred to as Satvatas; the name is used to denote these castes, and not anything else.
-The grammarians have the rule that it is improper to use a certain word in its etymological sense if it can also be taken in a customary sense which is more common, e.g., rathakāra 21.
-If there were no such rule, how could the word *rathakara give up its etymological meaning of "chariotmaker" to become the name of a particular caste, even to the extent of cancelling all connotations which we have learnt?
-Similarly, Satvata refers to a person who has been born from a orutya vaiya and belongs to the lowest castes, and is thus excluded from the sacraments of initiation, etc. Manu says: "The issue of a vaisya vratya extraction is called Sudhanvā or Bharuşa or Nijangha or Maitra or Salvata" "
-It cannot
-2
-12
-ADAMA PRĀKĀṆYAṀ
-be disputed that Bhagavata is another name for Satvata; Smrti has it that "the fifth, called Satvata, worships the temples and sanctuaries of Viṣṇu by royal decree; he is also called Bhagavata."
-The 'Smrti. thus describes' which profession the descendants of the said vratya vaisya pursue and with our own eyes we indeed see them pursue this profession.
-Thus Ušanas: "They all live by the plough and the sword, the Acaryas and the Satvatas live on the worship of the Deity."
-Similarly, in the Brahma Purāṇa-"He worships the sanctuaries of Visnu by royal decree."
-Elsewhere the same is stated. thus: "The profession of the Satvatas is to clean up the sanctuaries of the Deity and the eatables offered to the idol, as well as to guard it."
-And, to dispel the last doubt about the sort of people they are, Manu declares: "Whether disguised or not, they can be known by their deeds."
-1
-16\.
-Their conduct, moreover, proves that they cannot be Brahmins.
-For a living they perform pūjā to the Deity, undergo their Consecration, eat themselves the food which is offered to the idols, observe deviating sacraments-from the prenatal garbhadhāna rite to the funerary rituals-, omit to perform the frauta ritual and avoid contact with Brahmins.
-These and other habits show conclusively that they cannot be Brahmins.
-Smetis declare that the reason of their disqualification for Vedic rites is this that they perform pūjā to the Deity in order to earn a living: "Those who from generation to generation have worshipped the Deity professionally are disqualified for the study of the Veda,

-13
-for participation in the sacrifices and for officiating in sacrifices."
-Their own Parama Samhita states the same prohibition: "Whether in disaster or emergency, in terror or in straits, one must never worship the God of gods for a living.""
-Such habits as wearing the garlands that are offered to the God and eating the food that is presented to the idol and other practices of that kind, which are condemned by all right-thinking people, shows plainly that they are not Brahmins.
-Furthermore, we wonder how it can be presumed that the authority of these people proves that Scripture is the basis of their way of life: at the mere sight of them all respectable men perform expiatory rites such as candrayana Smrti declares that if one sets eyes on a devalaka, it is necessary to perform an expiation.
-A devalaka is someone who lives on temple treasure and worships the idol for a livelihood.
 Thus Devala: "One who lives on temple treasure. is called a devalaka.
 Likewise: "A Brahmin who has worshipped the deity for three years in order to make a living is called a devalaka and he is held to be unworthy to partake in any ritual."
 Those who have been known to worship the God as a hereditary profession are automatically regarded as devalakas.
 The rite of expiation is set forth in the precept: "A Brahmin who is taking his meal should not look at ordure, a pig, a eunuch, a sacrificial pole, a devalaka or a corpse; if he does he must observe the candrayana."
 Atri, too, very explicitly declares that they are not Brahmins: "The Avalukas, Devalakas, Kalpadevalakas, Ganabhogadevalakas and fourthly those of the Bhagavata profession are corrupt Brahmins.""
 Also the venerable Vyasa:
 14
 AGAMA PRĀMIŅYAM
 "The Ahvāyakas, Devalakas, Nakṣatragrāmayājakas and Mahapathikas are outcaste Brahmins.""15